Prashastiiii/FaceRecognition/README.md

 Run app.py
-This is a smart attendance project via face recognition
+This is a smart attendance project via face recognition using Flask